MA24th/MA24th/README.md

 ### Happy to meet you! &nbsp;

-I am a software engineering hobbyist with a passion for DevOps development, And finding ways to improve the world with my talents and passions!
+I am a software engineering hobbyist with a passion for software development, And finding ways to improve the world with my talents and passions!

 **What I'm up to?**